lad-sapienza/sCMS/README.md

 ## Pages

-Scms also provide tools for easily build and personalize the pages of your website.
+s:CMS also provide tools for easily build and personalize the pages of your website.
 Being based on Gatsby, every such page works with the .mdx Markdown extension [MDX documentation](https://www.gatsbyjs.com/docs/glossary/mdx/#:~:text=MDX%20is%20an%20extension%20to,but%20still%20supports%20inline%20HTML).

-Five example pages are provided in the contents section of the default project that fully explore the potentiality of Scms.
+Five example pages are provided in the contents section of the default project that fully explore the potentiality of s:CMS.

 ### 1. Front Matter